rps/livemuni/README.md

 LiveMuni
 =========

-LiveMuni is a realtime visual bus tracking app.
-See it live at [LiveMuni.org].
+LiveMuni is a realtime visual bus tracking app that identifies optimal route choice between a user and their destination.

   - Click on your destination location
   - Nearby bus routes and stops are shown with stops near your destination